Key Locations in Phuket Thailand

 Surin Beach: $$$$ Surin beach is my personal favorite and I am not alone here.
 It is home to some of Phuket's most exclusive resorts and is regarded as one of the island's prime locations with multi-million dollar villas on the hillside overlooking the sea.
 Property prices are expensive.
 The beach is one of the best on the West coast with soft white sand and clear blue waters.

 Bang Tao Beach: $$$$ Bang Tao Beach is Phuket’s second longest beach and one of the biggest expat populations.
+This is a key location.
 Property is expensive and many luxury villas are located here.
 Most of the Northern beachfront is occupied by the Laguna Phuket complex, a huge development comprising luxury hotels, condominiums, villas and an 18-hole golf course.
 Southern Bang Tao you can find a strip of small resorts lining the beach and a small village set further inland.

 Layan Beach: $$$$ Layan Beach is a small shallow bay with a coconut-covered island that blocks the entrance to the bay.
 Layan has a nice shady beachfront park and a short walk takes you to Bang Tao Beach.
 The area is very quiet and peaceful.
 The hills above Layan Beach offer great sea views of the Andaman and property is expensive in this area.
 Layan borders the Laguna Phuket complex.